jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 > Beware of the artificial latency that might be introduced by using [mutexes]({{<ref "documentation/pro/mutexes/_index.md">}}) or [priority queues]({{<ref "documentation/pro/priority-queues/_index.md">}}).
 You can always specify the priority of the queue you are interested in by adding the `priority` parameter in the enqueued jobs metrics url, see [JobRunr Pro metrics API]({{<ref "#jobrunr-pro-metrics-api">}}) for more info.

 ### Applying the autoscaling configuration
-Now, all that is left to do is apply our autoscaling configuration to the Kubernetes cluster:
+Now, all that is left to do is applying our autoscaling configuration to the Kubernetes cluster:
 ```
 kubectl apply -f k8s/keda-scaling.yaml
 ```